Cave diving: Training

+Certification

+Various diver training and certification organizations offer training for cave divers, often based on the three cave zones defined by CMAS.
+Some organizations offer cavern diving training for recreational divers, (Zone 1).
+Cave diving involves significant risks, so a self-taught approach is discouraged.

+The following training courses are offered by the listed organisations:

+In France, courses organized by the national cave diving commission of the FFESSM, are offered to holders of level 2 certification or higher.
+The French Cave Diving School of the FFS also offers courses open to any autonomous diver.

 Exploration, surveys and mapping

 A significant aspect of cave diving by competent and enthusiastic cave divers is exploration, survey and mapping.
 Data collected is often shared and may be stored on databases to help optimise the effectiveness of such surveys, and make the information generally available.

 Underwater cave mapping is complicated by both a lack of access to the surface for GPS positions, darkness, with short line-of-sight, and limited visibility, which complicate optical measurement.
 Altitude/depth is relatively simple as accurate depth measurement is available to divers in the form of decompression computers, which log a depth/time record of reasonable accuracy and are available for instantaneous readout at any point, and depth can be referenced to the altitude at the surface.
 Vertical dimensions can be directly measured or calculated as differences in depth.